-At the time that blood draws are normally completed for your child's medical care, additional blood samples can be taken and sent to the registry.
+Procedures and processes: At the time that blood draws are normally completed for your medical care, blood samples will be taken and stored for research purposes.
 An additional blood sample may be necessary in individual cases.
 If possible, about 45ml of blood should be taken.
-We will be able to provide and sent tubes for blood samples if required.

 Bone marrow will only be collected as part of a diagnostic or routine bone marrow puncture.
 Skin biopsies will be performed as part of a bone marrow collection if possible.
 In some exceptional cases it is possible that an additional skin sample collection may be necessary if an adequate skin sample could not be collected during the diagnostic bone marrow puncture.
 A tumor specimen is collected for research purposes only when a biopsy or tumor resection is performed as part of the patient's medical care.
 The size of the collected tumor specimen cannot be predicted as it depends on the size of the removed tumor sample.
 It is assured that research samples will be collected only if there is sufficient tumor material for diagnostic and therapeutic decisions for the patient.
 Therefore, the collection of tumor specimen for our registry does not impose additional risks.
 The cheek swab is additionally performed with a cotton swab to obtain DNA.
-You can perform this swab on your child yourself.
-We can also send you the appropriate materials for this.
 The findings will be transferred to the CPS register and the other subprojects.
 Since this is a long-term investigation that addresses the course of a condition over several years, the study has no defined duration.